-This information is initially collected when you define your microservice to the DeployHub catalog.
-You can collect this data via the DeployHub interface, or using a DeployHub CI/CD plugin such as Jenkins, JenkinsX, Tekton, CircleCI, Google CloudBuild or Puppet Nebula.
+This information is initially collected when you define your microservice to the DeployHub Domain catalog.
+You can collect this data via the DeployHub interface, or using a DeployHub CI/CD plugin such as Jenkins, JenkinsX, Tekton, CircleCI, Google CloudBuild, Puppet Nebula or any CD engine.

-Once your application has been defined, your CI/CD process will call DeployHub to automatically increment the application version if a microservice it consumes is updated.
+Once defined, DeployHub uses your CI/CD plug-in to perform automated configuration management updates to track changes in this information any time a new version of your microservice is created.
+In addition, your CI/CD process will call DeployHub to automatically increment the application version if a microservice it consumes is updated.
 You can also subscribe to a ‘base’ version of a microservice which then notifies you if a new version of a microservice has been created.
 As microservices are consumed by applications, DeployHub tracks the dependencies.
 It can tell you at any point in time which version of the microservices your application is consuming, how many different versions have been deployed to your Kubernetes cluster, and who is using the same microservice.
 DeployHub builds a map that displays this data overtime.